8ur4k/pezer/README.md

-# What is pezer
+# What is pezer?

 Pezer is the simplest voice chat app.
 Send your link to anyone and start your *peer to peer* call.<br>

-# How to run on your localhost
+# How to run on your localhost?

 1-) Run terminal first<br>
 2-) Navigate where you want to install project (f.e cd myProjects)<br>